deta/cloud-docs/docs/Lib.md

 </Tabs>

 :::note
 A "Deta Base" instance is a collection of data not unlike a Key-Value store, a MongoDB collection or a PostgreSQL/MySQL table.
-It will will grow with your app's needs.
+It will grow with your app's needs.
 :::